popemkt/chrome-new-tab/chrome-extension/README.md

 ## Configuration
 - Click the extension icon to open the options page
 - Add URLs one by one (no need to include http:// or https://)
+- Set a weight for each URL to control its frequency (higher weight = more frequently shown)
+- Edit existing entries by clicking the "Edit" button (this loads the URL and weight into the form)
 - Delete unwanted URLs by clicking the "Delete" button next to each one
 - Click "Save" to store your changes

+### About Weights
+The weight determines how frequently a URL will be selected:
+- Higher weights increase the probability of selection
+- For example, with URLs [A (weight 8), B (weight 2)]:
+  - URL A will be selected approximately 80% of the time
+  - URL B will be selected approximately 20% of the time

 ## Note
 If no URLs are configured, the new tab page will display a message prompting you to add URLs.